PaulskPt/MQTT_UnoR4W_and_Presto/README.md

 ## Usage

-1. Connect your device to Wi-Fi.
-Ensure the Presto Display is properly connected and configured.
+1. Connect both devices to Wi-Fi.
+Ensure the Presto device is properly connected and configured.
-2. The device will connect to the specified MQTT broker and subscribe to the defined topic.
+2. The devices will connect to the specified MQTT broker.
+The presto as subscriber to the defined topic.
+The Uno R4 as publisher.
 3. Incoming messages will be displayed on the screen for 20 seconds each.
-In the current state of this micropython sketch running on the Presto the following will be displayed:
+   In the current state of this micropython sketch, running on the Presto, the following will be displayed:
    ```
    MQTT pub : UnoR4W